kskalvar/aws-eks-kubeflow-quickstart/README.md

 access purpose-built tools to perform ML development tasks from preparing data to building, training, and deploying your ML models.

-Kubeflow is an open source ML IDE you can also access purpose-built tools to perfom ML development tasks from preparing data to building, training, and deploying your ML models, but it runs on Kubernetes.
+Kubeflow is an open source ML IDE you can also access purpose-built tools to perform ML development tasks from preparing data to building, training, and deploying your ML models, but it runs on Kubernetes.
 But because it runs on Kubernetes its portable and scalable across multiple cloud and on premise infrastructure.